Big Barda: The New 52 and Infinite Frontier

 Following 2011 The New 52 continuity reboot, Barda and Scott initially appear only in stories set on Earth 2.
 The Multiversity Guidebook explains that each Earth contains a unique manifestation of the New Gods.

 The Prime Earth incarnations of Barda and Scott begin appearing in mainstream comics again from 2015 onwards.
 Barda is seen in the Justice League "Darkseid War" (2015-2016) storyline and the Mister Miracle (2017) limited series.
 Later, she supports the Justice League when Batman flooding sea waters threaten all the world's coasts.
 She also united alongside the global superhero community to confront Doctor Manhattan in defence of Superman.
 After this, she celebrated her one year marriage anniversary with Scott in DC Love is Battlefield (2021), and attended the Justice League's funeral in Dark Crisis (2022).

 Later, after the events of Dark Nights: Metal as part of the Infinite Frontier reboot, Barda's pre-New 52 history is restored.
 She rejoins the Birds of Prey under Black Canary's leadership in Birds of Prey (volume 5) #1 (2023).
-She is also given a Justice League membership card, along with the majority of the superhero community, as part of the new expanded Justice League Unlimited team.
+She is given membership in the Justice League as part of the expanded Justice League Unlimited team.